yunkunrao/tendermint.com/content/blog/introducing-basecoin-testnets.md

 ~~~
 title: "Introducing Basecoin Testnets"
-description: "We're launching two Basecoin testnets that can send coins back and forth between eachother"
+description: "We're launching two Basecoin testnets that can send coins back and forth between each other"
 date: "2017-06-21"
 categories:
     - "testnets"